 Second, Jesus encountered a mob expressing disapproval, exerting social pressure, and group shaming an individual.

 In John 8, we see the three characteristics of modern cancel culture described with the woman caught in adultery.

 Third, we know what Jesus would say to the Cancel Culture Movement based on what He says on this occasion.

-First, the religious leaders expressed their disapproval to Jesus when they brought a woman caught in the act of adultery.
+First, the religious leaders expressed their disapproval of Jesus when they brought a woman caught in adultery.

-Second, the religious leaders exerted social pressure.
+Second, religious leaders exerted social pressure.
 They didn’t ask this privately.
-Instead, they made this a public confrontation that everyone could see and hear.
+Instead, they made this a public confrontation everyone could see and hear.

-Before Jesus spoke to the leaders of this ancient Cancel Culture, he did something unusual.
+He did something unusual before Jesus spoke to the leaders of this ancient Cancel Culture.

 The religious leaders, crowd, and canceled women waited to hear what Jesus would say.
 But, instead, he knelt and drew in the sand.